-What is Being Measured: The number of residents living and percentage of residential units within 800 metres to a higher order transit station (e.g. VIVA Bus Rapid Transit and GO Transit rail).
-A distance of 800 metres represents about a 10 minute walk.
+What is Being Measured: The number of residents living within and the percentage of residential units within 800 metres to a higher order transit station (e.g. VIVA Bus Rapid Transit or GO Transit).
+A distance of 800 metres represents about a 10-minute walk.